WayfindingWizards/WayfindingApp/README.md

 ## Usage

 1. Switch to the root of the project in a command prompt.
+Use something like:
 ```cd C:\Users\<your username>\Documents\GitHub\WayfindingApp```
 2. While in this directory: `npx react-native start`
 3. Press `A` to launch on Android.